joshestein/joshestein.github.io/src/content/blog/pursuit_of_comfort.md

 unwanted pain that we all experience.

-But there is a ton of _necessary_ suffering we face; the first noble truth after all: all life is suffering.
+But there is a ton of _necessary_ suffering we face; the first noble truth after all: life is suffering.
 And throughout all this necessary suffering, there is great opportunity to grow and learn.
 But more than this, I think it makes your life meaningful and worthwhile.